uport-project/veramo-website/docs/react_native_tutorials/react_native_1_setup_identifiers.md

 // ... imports

 // CONSTANTS
-// You will need to get a project ID from infura https://www.infura.io const INFURA_PROJECT_ID = '<your PROJECT_ID here>'

 // This is a raw X25519 private key, provided as an example.
 // You can run `npx @veramo/cli config create-secret-key` in a terminal to generate a new key.